Its hard to read, and even harder to sound out loud. Its a little known supplement that could be your new best friend if you are an avid athlete.

 The traditional use, however, is in powder form, and is usually mixed with warm milk and honey to be taken before going to bed.

 While Ashwagandha is considered generally safe in

-limited doses in the short them, there are some situations in which it is important to take precautions and avoid taking it.
+limited doses in the short them, there are some situations in which it is important and avoid taking it.

 - Stomach ulcers: Ashwagandha could irritate the gastrointestinal tract, so if you have ulcers, it is best to avoid taking Ashwagandha.

 - Low blood pressure: If you already have low pressure, Taking Ashwagandha could cause your blood pressure to drop even further.